jarulsamy/robotTracking/README.md

 ## Robot Tracking

-Using OpenCV2 and Numpy to track a robot.
+Using OpenCV2 and Numpy to track a scribbler 2 robot.
 Specifically been used and tested with the Kaicong SIP 1602 Camera.
+The ultimate objective of this script is to be able to click somewhere within a window and have the robot move to that location based on alternate color space tracking.

 **Table of Contents**